AntonRomanuyk/QuizBackend/README.md

 This command will run the unit tests for your application.

 To launch this app using docker:
-Run this command 'docker compose up --build'
+Run this command 'docker-compose up --build'
 This will launch the Django development server at http://127.0.0.1:8000/.
 You can access your application in your web browser.